arv100kri/Cognitive-Services/Content/en-us/KES/SchemaFormat.md

 }
 ```

 Attribute names are case sensitive identifiers that start with a letter and consist only of letters (A-Z), numbers (0-9), and underscore (\_).
-The reserved "prob" attribute is used to specify the relative probabilities among objects.
+The reserved "logprob" attribute is used to specify the relative natural log probabilities among objects.

 ## Attribute Type
 Below is a list of supported attribute data types: